kwalker3000/Kanban-App/README.md

 <img alt="application flow chart" src="./public/assets/screenshots/application-flow.png" width=600>

 **Theme propagation:**<br>
  I understand there are many popular frameworks for styling with javascript and promoted with this purpose in mind.
-However, I am comfortable working with CSS and I like having it seperated from the html.
+However, I am comfortable working with CSS and I like having my styles seperated from my source code.
+My solution was to pass `theme` prop throughout the application and CSS classes where altered based on the value of `theme`<br> <br>`className={'name_${theme}'}`<br><br>
  It made things easier being a single-page application.
-Though, I could have handled multiple pages making use of React's useContext API
+Though, I can handle multiple pages making use of React's useContext API

 **Form handling:**<br>
- I found it best to have them wrapped in a component on the main window and pass props based on which form was called.
-It allowed me to share many of the styles used and create a uniform look.
+ I found it best to have them wrapped in a component inside the main application component and pass props based on which form was called.
+It allowed for easy style sharing and gave a uniform look.
 I don't think much difficulty arises from keeping track of props, but I understand this may not be the right solution for a larger application.

 **CSS:**<br>
  I messed up.
 My original plan was to use CSS grid like I had used previously.
-Then I decided to switch and not use.
-Layout is fine but feels fragile and that was apparent when implementing the sidebar for larger layouts.
+Then I decided to switch and not make use.
+Layout is fine but feels fragile.
+That was apparent when implementing the sidebar for larger layouts.<br>
--  On previous projects I tried hard to keep objects seperated and treated as blocks.
+On previous projects I tried hard to keep objects seperated and treated as blocks.
 I felt it greatly reduced the chance of conflict, allowed for better scaling, and made things easier to fix when required.
-However, it also did require some extra diligence and didn't take advantage of CSS's natural cascading feature.
-- This time I was a little more lose on block separation and took some liberties utilizing the cascade property, which allowed me to develop more quickly and repurpose some code I otherwise wouldn't have.
-This was great, but problems started to arise later on as some conflicts began to show.
+However, it also required extra diligence and didn't take advantage of CSS's natural cascading feature.
+This project I was a little more lose on block separation and took some liberties utilizing the cascade property, which allowed me to develop more quickly and repurpose some code I otherwise wouldn't have.
+That was great, but problems started to arise later on as some conflicts began to show.

 ### Built with